Volscente/NexusLLM/docs/llm_theory.md

 ## General
 The *Low-Rang Adaptation* algorithm is designed for fine-tuning LLMs while keeping memory consumption low.

+The main concept is the *Low Rank*: there are very few elements in the weights matrices of an LLM that carry information.
+So it is required to just add a Low Rank Update matrices in order to capture such valuable information.

+The main point to fine-tune is the Self-Attention layer, since it's the one having the lowest rank (i.e, the most redundant information)

 ## Process
-LLMs are pre-trained by updating the weights of certain weight matrices.
+LLMs are pre-trained by updating the weights of certain weight matrices, added into the model's architecture.
 LoRA focuses on pair of *Rank-Decomposition Weight Matrices* (Update matrices) to the existing pre-training weights.
 It basically adds new weights matrices on top.

+The update matrices are placed only for the self-attention layers.

+If the rank is equal to the rank of the Self-Attention layer, we are doing a full fine-tuning.

 ### Hyperparameters
 #### Rank
-It is the number of Update Matrices (min = 8).
+It is the number of independent rows within a matrix.
 It depends on the complexity of the dataset.
 Higher the number, higher the complexity and, thus, the memory requirements.
 To match a full fine-tune, the rank has to be equal to the model's hidden size (`model.config.hidden_size`)